 I would personally recommend setting up a blog or magazine style website using a WordPress theme and uploading unique and engaging content to it every week or so.

-The moment you have a decent amount of content uploaded to your website, you’d have to next work on optimising your site for Google.
+The moment you have a decent amount of content uploaded to your website, you’d have to next work on optimizing your site for Google.
 This is called Search Engine Optimization.
-What this means is that – you have to optimise your website in a way that it appears on the first page of Google when people search for terms related to your niche.
+What this means is that – you have to optimize your website in a way that appears on the first page of Google when people search for terms related to your niche.

 Imagine if your website was on the first page of Google when people searched for ‘Top Make-Up Bloggers in California’.
 What that means is – unlimited real targeted traffic coming to your website day in and day out.